Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/README.md

 ### HPC Applications
 The goal of this tutorial is to create a general-purpose floating point accelerator for HPC applications.
 This tutorial demonstrates a x24,800 performance improvement using the AI Engine accelerator over the naive C++ implementation on the A72 embedded Arm® processor.

-#### A similar accelerator example was implemented on the UltraScale+™-based Ultra96 device using only PL resources [here](https://www.hackster.io/rajeev-patwari-ultra96-2019/ultra96-fpga-accelerated-parallel-n-particle-gravity-sim-87f45e).
+#### A similar accelerator example was implemented on the AMD UltraScale+™-based Ultra96 device using only PL resources [here](https://www.hackster.io/rajeev-patwari-ultra96-2019/ultra96-fpga-accelerated-parallel-n-particle-gravity-sim-87f45e).

 |Name|Hardware|Algorithm Complexity|Average Execution Time to Simulate 12,800 Particles for 1 Timestep (seconds)|